cmuench/krunner-gitlab/README.md

 Build the go application

 ```
+# only the go application
 go install

+# build the application and install all icons etc. on your local machine
+./install.sh
 ```

 Register the runner in KDE by storing a file called `krunner-gitlab.desktop` in `$HOME/.local/share/kservices5` and then restart the rkunner process.